-When visiting the Big Island of Hawaii, travelers expect to enjoy tropical greenery; however, they may not be aware of a hidden green wonder that this island has to offer.
-To get here, you will have to travel on a solitary road to South Point, the southernmost tip of not only Hawaii, but of the entire US.
+When visiting the Big Island of Hawaii, travelers expect to enjoy lush greenery.
+However, they may not be aware of a hard-to-find green gem on this island.
+To get there, you will have to travel on a solitary road to South Point.
+This is the southernmost tip of not only Hawaii, but of the entire US.

 You can visit this solemn, isolated and historic National Park on the island of Molokai.
 But getting there can be a challenge.
 Most people get there by taking a breathtaking 3.5 mile mule ride down one of the steepest sea cliffs in the world.
 You can also get there by private air charter.
-You will need to get permission to visit the park, which can be obtained from the tour operators.
+You will need to get permission to visit the park, which you can obtain from the tour operators.

 Once you arrive, you can visit sites where the famed Catholic priest, Father Damien lived and worked.
 Here, Father Damien ministered to the thousands living here.
 In the 19th century, the government quarantined those with leprosy at this remote location.
 Father Damien continued to care for sufferers of the disease until he himself succumbed to it.
 For his numerous selfless deeds and sacrifice, the Catholic Church canonized him as a saint in 2009.
 Today, leprosy or Hansen’s disease has been cured and is no longer the dreaded contagion that maimed or killed millions throughout history.
 Visitors to Kalaupapa should be respectful of the few remaining residents who still live in this lonely, but peaceful, place.